Black Sea (XTC album): Title and packaging

 The band wanted the album's cover design to be a marked contrast from Drums and Wires.
 One of the potential titles for the LP—had drummer Terry Chambers agreed to pose in a Lurex tuxedo for the album cover—was Terry and the Lovemen.
-Late in production, the title was changed to Work Under Pressure, in conjunction with the cover photo depicting the members in diving suits, before being vetoed by manager Ian Reid, who felt the title reflected negatively on him.
+Late in production, the title was changed to Work Under Pressure, before being vetoed by manager Ian Reid, who felt the title reflected negatively on him.
 In Japan, the album was initially advertised under this title.
 Later, XTC appropriated the title "Terry and the Lovemen" as their pseudonym on the tribute album A Testimonial Dinner: The Songs of XTC (1995).

+The album cover features a photograph of the band, wearing antique diving suits, in front of a nautical painting by Ken White, after a sketch by Partridge, created especially for the project.
+A flying sea bird, ship's mast, and waning moon spell out the letters "XTC".